 (temperature, blood pressure, heart rate and weight)

 Cycle 3 onwards

 More information about health assessments and visit length will be found in the informed consent form, which you will need to read and sign if you want to take part in the ARROW clinical trial.

 *Please note that these numbers are approximate.
 One treatment cycle is 28 days.

 Is there an ARROW trial site near me?

-A travel support program is available for participants and caregivers at most trial sites to reduce out-of-pocket expenses and help ensure travel to the trial site is simple and comfortable.
+A travel support program is available for participants and caregivers at most trial sites to reduce out-of-pocket expenses and help ensure travel to the clinical trial site is simple and comfortable.
 More information about travel support is provided by the trial site during the screening process.